DC Universe Online: Episode 48: Harley Quinn vs Apokolips

 On September 24, 2024, the forty-eighth episode, Harley Quinn vs Apokolips was released.

 Chapters

 Chapter 1: Light & Rain: Day of Reckoning

 On January 28, 2025, (first of a 4-part arc, "Light and Rain") Day of Reckoning, was released.

 Chapter 2: Light & Rain: Fearful Day

 On May 28, 2025, Fearful Day, was released.

 Chapter 3: Light & Rain: Raging Night

 On September 23, 2025, Raging Night, was released.

+Chapter 4: Light & Rain: Hope Burns Bright

+2026, (Finale of a 4-part arc), Hope Burns Bright.

 Seasonal Content

 In addition to episodes, Daybreak also releases seasonal-themed content throughout the year, which rewards players with new feats, seasonal styles, base items and trinkets.

 Anti-Monitor Anniversary Event

-Released in January each year (starting in 2017) to celebrate the game's anniversary, this content focuses on an attack by the Anti-Monitor on the DC Universe.
+Released in January each year (starting in 2017) to celebrate the game's anniversary, this content focuses on an attack by the Anti-Monitor.
 Content features an open world area of Metropolis-based around the Science Spire which is under attack from invaders from Qward, a single player challenge set in the Earth-3 Panopticon where players must rescue Lex Luthor from Johnny Quick, and an 8-player raid where players face off against the Anti-Monitor and his army.
 Players are rewarded with Qwardian Crowns which can be used to purchase items from the event vendor.